continue-ai-company/aa_rag/CONFIGURATION.md

+Below is the revised `CONFIGURATION.md` file with corrections in Sections 4 and 7 (they are now documented as strings rather than enums):

+---

 # Configuration Parameters for aa-rag

 This document explains in detail how to configure the aa-rag project using environment variables and a `.env` file.
-The project uses [pydantic-settings](https://docs.pydantic.dev/latest/api/pydantic_settings/) with CLI parsing enabled (via `cli_parse_args=True`) and a nested delimiter of `_` to manage its configuration.
+The project is configured with [pydantic-settings](https://docs.pydantic.dev/latest/api/pydantic_settings/), enabling CLI parsing (with `cli_parse_args=True`) and using the nested delimiter `_` to handle nested configurations.

 ## How Settings Are Loaded

 - **Environment & .env File:**
-  The settings are loaded from a `.env` file (located in the project root) and from system environment variables.
-The settings class is configured with:
+  Settings are loaded from a `.env` file located in the project root as well as from system environment variables.
+The loading rules are as follows:
+  - The system environment variable takes precedence if the same key is defined both in the `.env` file and in the environment.
+  - The configuration class specifies:
-  - `env_file=".env"` — the dotenv file name.
+    - `env_file=".env"` — the name of the dotenv file.
-  - `env_nested_delimiter="_"` — nested model fields are combined with underscores.
+    - `env_nested_delimiter="_"` — nested model fields are joined using underscores.

-  If the same key is defined as a system environment variable and in the `.env` file, the system variable takes precedence.

 - **Helper Function `load_env`:**
-  Some default values are set using a helper function `load_env(key, default)` that uses `ast.literal_eval` to convert string values (such as numbers or booleans) into their proper Python types.
+  Some default values are set using the helper function `load_env(key, default)`, which uses `ast.literal_eval` to convert string values (such as numbers or booleans) into their proper Python types.

-## Settings Structure
+## Configuration Structure

-The configuration is organized into several nested models:
+The configuration is organized into several nested models as detailed below:

 ### 1. Server

 - **host**:
   - *Type*: `str`
   - *Default*: `"0.0.0.0"`
-  - *Description*: The host address for the server.
+  - *Description*: The host address on which the server listens.

 - **port**:
   - *Type*: `int`